 Install more than one light source – and incorporate a mixture of natural and artificial light – to make your food prep much easier.

 Consider a combination of the following:

 - Stylish pendant lights hanging over the island or breakfast bar

-- Functional LED downlights or strip lights under the cabinets to combat the shadows
+- Functional LED downlights or strip lights under the cabinets to provide task lighting

 - Large windows that let floods of light in during the day